oracle/python-oracledb/doc/src/api_manual/fetch_info.rst

     .. versionadded:: 2.2.0

-.. attribute:: FetchInfo.vector_type
+.. attribute:: FetchInfo.vector_format

-    This read-only attribute returns the storage type required by vector columns.
+    This read-only attribute returns the storage format used by vector columns.
+The value of this attribute can be :data:`oracledb.VECTOR_FORMAT_INT8`,
+    :data:`oracledb.VECTOR_FORMAT_FLOAT32`, or
+    :data:`oracledb.VECTOR_FORMAT_FLOAT64` which represents 8-bit signed
+    integer, 32-bit floating-point number, and 64-bit floating point number respectively.
 If the column is not a vector column or allows for any type of storage, the value returned is ``None``.

     .. versionadded:: 2.2.0